As investors, it’s important to understand the relationship between bonds and interest rates. Find out what happens to bonds when interest rates rise.

-And remember once you’ve made your investment decisions, and put your portfolio to work, make sure to schedule regular check-ins.
-"With long-term portfolios, sometimes investors set it and forget it, but that can lead to bad things," says JJ Kinahan chief market strategist at TD Ameritrade.
-"Even the most active traders have a long-term investment portfolio," he notes.
-It’s important to stay on top of your investments to ensure they are working to help you pursue your financial goals.
+Once you’ve made your investment decisions, and put your portfolio to work, make sure to schedule regular check-ins.
+“With long-term portfolios, sometimes investors set it and forget it, but that can lead to bad things,” says JJ Kinahan Chief Market Strategist at TD Ameritrade.
+It’s important to stay on top of your investments to ensure they are working to help you achieve your financial goals.

 Market volatility, volume, and system availability may delay account access and trade executions.